-The Board may grant special needs waivers ("special needs waivers") of the residency requirement for new employees hired to positions designated by the Board as special needs positions.
-Special needs waivers provided for under this section may only be granted at the time of the employee's hire and shall not be granted to existing employees except where the existing employee has been previously and continuously granted a waiver.
-Special needs waivers shall be valid for three (3) academic years after the employee's date of hire and may be renewed for subsequent three (3) year periods provided that the employee continues to be employed in a special needs position.
+Special needs waivers shall be valid for three (3) academic calendar years after the employee's date of hire and may be renewed for subsequent three (3) year periods provided that the employee continues to be employed in a special needs position.
 Special needs waivers granted under this section shall expire on a date certain.
-In May of each year, upon recommendation of the Department of Human Resources, the Board shall designate special needs positions to which special needs waivers shall apply.
+In May January or February of each year, upon recommendation of the Department of Human Resources, the Board shall designate special needs positions to which special needs waivers shall apply.
+The Human Resources Department may grant waivers consistent with the Board's designation of special needs positions immediately after the Board designates the special needs positions.

 New employees must apply for a special needs waiver at the time of hire in accordance with procedures established by the Department of Human Resources.
-Current employees who are eligible for special needs waivers under this section must reapply for the special needs waiver in accordance with procedures established by the Department of Human Resources.
-The Department of Human Resources shall grant applications for a special needs waiver or to renew a special needs waiver without further Board action provided that the employee will be working in a designated special needs position.
-Applications for special needs waivers and notices to employees that they have been granted a special needs waiver shall clearly inform applicants that: (1) the special needs waiver is limited to a designated three (3) year period; (2) the special needs waiver expires on a date certain; (3) if granted, the employee must re-apply for the special needs waiver upon expiration of the waiver; (4) a failure to reapply for a special needs waiver shall obligate the employee to become an actual resident of the City of Chicago within six (6) months of the end of the prior academic year; and (5) if the employee ceases to occupy a designated special needs position, the employee must become an actual resident of the City of Chicago in accordance with this policy.
+Current employees who are eligible for special needs waivers under this section must reapply for the special needs waiver before the expiration of an existing waiver in accordance with procedures established by the Department of Human Resources.
+The Department of Human Resources shall grant such applications for a special needs waiver or to renew a special needs waiver without further Board action provided that the employee will be working in a designated special needs position.
+Applications for special needs waivers and notices to employees that they have been granted a special needs waiver shall clearly inform applicants that: (1) the special needs waiver is limited to a designated three (3) year period; (2) the special needs waiver expires on a date certain; (3) if granted, the employee must re-apply for the special needs waiver at or before expiration of the waiver; (4) a failure to reapply for a special needs waiver shall obligate the employee to become an actual resident of the City of Chicago within six (6) months of the end of the prior academic year; and (5) if the employee ceases to occupy a designated special needs position within the waiver period, the employee must become an actual resident of the City of Chicago within six (6) months in accordance with this Policy.

-9. Annual Certification of Residency on Statement of Economic Interest

-Employees who are required under the Board's Code of Ethics to file a Statement of Economic Interest shall also certify their compliance with this residency policy in their annual Statement of Economic Interest.
-The employees' certification shall include an oath or affirmation that the employee is not required to be an actual resident because his/her date of hire is prior to November 20, 1996 or that the employee has a valid, current Board waiver of the policy issued in accordance with this policy or that the employee is an actual resident of the City of Chicago.
+Annual Certification of Residency on Statement of Economic Interest.
+Employees who are IX. required under the Board's Code of Ethics to file a Statement of Economic Interest shall also certify their compliance with this residency policy in their annual Statement of Economic Interest.
+The employee's certification shall include an oath or affirmation that the employee is not required to be an actual resident because his/her date of hire is prior to November 20, 1996 or that the employee has a valid, current Board waiver of the policy issued in accordance with this Policy or that the employee is an actual resident of the City of Chicago.